 Throughout the school year, teachers worked with children on kindergarten readiness skills.
 Each child was assessed using Teaching Strategies Gold.
 Individual goals were established based on the child's current and emerging skills.
-Kinder Camp is an opportunity for parents of children transitioning to kindergarten to meet with teachers and go over assessment data, meet public school teachers/administrators, and to create activities to help their children continue to learn over the summer months.
+Kinder Camp is an opportunity for parents of children transitioning to kindergarten to meet with teachers and go over assessment data, meet public school teachers/administrators, and create activities to help their children continue to learn over the summer months.
+Unfortunately, due to COVID Kindercamp was cancelled this program year.